cheonglol/whatever-springframework-java17/README.md

 in this repo,

-1. i experiment with designing a 'system' (if u could clal it one)
+1. i experiment with designing a 'system' (if u could call it one)
 2. i experiment with ideas
 3. i experiment with DSA (born to use forloops, forced to learn how it works internally)